gianluparri03/cucinassistant/docs/packages.md

 You can run everything just by using `make run` (this will create and start a postgresql container with docker), or by hand with `go run .` inside the `src/` directory; in this case, make sure to also set the `CA_ENV` environment variable.

-The `broadcast.go` file is a program used in production to send an email to every user, like for scheduled manteinance.
-It will ask for the email subject and content, send a test email to the sender email and - if confirmed - broadcast it to each user.
-It needs the config file as argument.

 ## cucinassistant/configs

 This package contains some config files (for debugging, testing and for the ci), and the Go files that parses them.